Why Are Smith Machines Bad? (How to Make Them Good Instead)

 When You Should Use Smith Machines

 Smith machines can provide an advantage in certain exercises, increasing the chances of hypertrophy and gaining strength.
-Lifters should not wonder ‘why are smith machines bad?’
-They should instead view them as being very versatile and can assist individuals who are tired of being fat and want to gain muscle.
+Lifters should not view smith machines negatively but rather appreciate their versatility, which can help those who are tired of being fat and are looking to build muscle.

 • Training plateaus—for lifters that have reached training plateaus using free weights, smith machines add a new dimension to working out since they effectively target quads or pecs in squats and bench presses respectively.
 They would thus allow lifters to advance in their training.